eclipse-che/che-server/README.md

 # What is Che server
 Che Server provides an Api to retrieve devfile content from the given repositories such as GitHub GitLab Bitbucket and Azure.
+Apart from that Che Server provides an Api to provision Kubernetes namespaces.

 # Project structure
 Che Server is mostly a Java web application deployed on an Apache Tomcat server in a container.
 The relevant modules are: